 - Give your law school career services staff sufficient notice for them to initiate the reciprocity request.

 - Read and honor the reciprocity policy of the host school.
-George Mason's policy is set forth below.
+Scalia Law School's policy is set forth below.
 Remember that the host law school's students and graduates have first priority at all times for the use of the career services staff and facilities.

 - Call the career services office of the host school in advance of your visit.